dseeni/JSON_Schema_Verifier/README.md

 # JSON Schema Verfication

-- Given an arbritary JSON schema template, verify the sample JSON structures match the template.
+- Given an arbritary JSON schema template, verify the sample JSON structure matces the template.

 - If an error is found, return it.